Bojan Kurajica (born 15 November 1947 in Ljubljana, Yugoslavia) is a Croat-Bosnian chess grandmaster (GM).

 In 1991, Kurajica broke the Guinness World record for playing a simultaneous game on the largest numbers of boards up until that moment.

 After the collapse of Yugoslavia, he represented Bosnia and Herzegovina ten times between 1992 and 2012 (won team silver medal at Moscow 1994), in total 12 Olympiad appearances.
-Since 2019. he represents Croatia, as he did between 2006 and 2009.
+Since 2019, he has represented Croatia, as he did between 2006 and 2009.

-In December 2005 Kurajica won the 13th Salona GM Invitation Tournament in Solin as clear first.
-In the same year Kurajica was awarded the title of FIDE Trainer.
-As of 2006, he shared his residence between Sarajevo and Santa Cruz de Tenerife.
+In December 2005 Kurajica won the 13th Salona GM Invitation Tournament in Solin.
+In the same year he was awarded the title of FIDE Trainer.
+As of 2006, he alternated his residence between Sarajevo and Santa Cruz de Tenerife.

 On the September 2016 FIDE list his Elo rating is 2529.